vectier/springpress/README.md

 A Top-level framework of Express.js for developing clean architecture API service, especially on [TypeScript](https://github.com/microsoft/TypeScript).

-**Springpress** provides basic *Express.js* functions and MVC utilities related out of the box, lets you deep dive into the world of [OOP](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_programming) and the scent of our motivation, *Spring Boot*.
+**Springpress** provides basic *Express.js* functions and MVC utilities related out of the box.
+Let you deep-dive into the world of [OOP](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_programming) and the scent of our motivation, *Spring Boot* with **Springpress**.

 ## Installation